 Transcripts of academic records from other colleges and high schools are not provided.
 The student must contact previous institutions attended for those transcripts.
 It is also the student's responsibility to contact testing agencies for test score reports.
-Students must request copies of other academic records through the Office of the Vice President for Student Affairs.
+Students may request copies of other academic records through the Registrar's Office.